Gum Disease Treatment Bethlehem

 Scaling & Root Planing

-When treating an infection that reaches beneath the gumline and into the gum pockets, Dr. Gaspari can use scaling and root planing.
+When treating an infection that reaches beneath the gumline and into the gum pockets, our team can use scaling and root planing.
 Performed in two parts, scaling involves removing any existing plaque and tartar from your teeth and gumline.
 Root planing requires that he reach deep within the pocket to smooth out the tooth roots, eliminating any remaining bacteria while also kickstarting the healing process.

 Antibiotic Treatment